josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 In React, when we define a class component that `extends React.Component` we're basically just taking that pre-defined base component class and extending it with our own custom behavior.

-## Are class components still relevant?

-Function components were originally limited in their abilities, but React 16.8 introduced Hooks, allowing function components to "hook into" state and side effects without the need for class components.

-Hooks streamline things a lot, and most developers prefer writing new components this way.
-But you'll also learn something new about the philosophy and principles behind React by learning the "old way" with class components.

-And in the real world, you'll usually encounter applications with a mix of class and function components, so it'll help a lot in your career to fully understand both styles.

 ## Helpful Resources